meistro57/printify-pilot/README.md

 The `creator_portal` directory implements a new FastAPI backend with modular agents for parsing blueprints, generating prompts and metadata, and optionally creating products on Printify.
-It now includes a plugin system, a simple search engine, Celery background tasks, and a merch collection generator agent.
+It now includes a plugin system, a simple search engine, Celery background tasks, a merch collection generator agent, and a demand forecasting module for trend analysis.
 Launch it with:

 ```bash